 Determining which solution is right for you requires you to weigh several factors.
 What conditions are your items stored in?
 How many items do you need to scan at any given time?
 Do you have to worry about items getting in the way of your asset tracking readers?

-Asset Panda offers both barcode and RFID tracking solutions.
-We can also help you determine what solution is best for you based on your specific company requirements.
+Asset Panda offers a barcode tracking solution and we’d love to help you determine what solution is best for you based on your specific company requirements.
 Get in touch with a representative today and we’ll give you a free consultation about the right system for you!

 You might also like...